Have you ever considered El Salvador travel?

 Competing with Joya de Ceren for the most important Mayan archaeological site in El Salvador is Tazumal.

 Tazumal dates from 100 to 1,200 AD and includes the remains of a Mayan drainage system, tombs, an impressive 14 step pyramid and palaces.
 The area was inhabited for over 1,000 years until it was abandoned in 1,200 AD, but the Mayans only lived there in the 9th century AD when the local Pipil population came to occupy the city.

 The ruins are the best preserved in El Salvador and are believed to occupy an area of 10 square km, so some parts are buried under today’s towns.

-As Tazumal is just near casa Blanca you can visit them both together.
+As Tazumal is near Casa Blanca you can visit them both together.
 Casa Blanca is known for its relatively high (15m) pyramid structure.

 San Andres Mayan Archeological site is another one worth a visit.
 This Salvadorian Mayan site is in a very good state due to the volcanic eruption of 1687 which covered it in ashes thus preserving it from the elements, just like Joya de Ceren.
 This is the same eruption which created the beautiful volcanic plain of El Playon.

 The site has a small museum that offers a glimpse into what the city must have looked in its heyday.
 San Andres was inhabited by 12,000 people so it was of a much bigger dimensions than Ceren.